 Q: How many requests does your application serve per day?

 There is a huge change here, but that’s likely because the question was poorly worded in last year’s survey.
 The 2020 survey asked “How many users does your application have?”, while this year’s survey asked “How many requests does your application serve per day”, which is a more interesting metric.

 Q: Approximately how big is your application?

 The previous survey revealed that Javalin apps are growing bigger, and the trend continues this year.

 Q: How many people are working on your application?

-Like the last survey, getting people to respond is very difficult.
-Since the survey didn’t try to be annoying with a popup, it took more than two months and ~40 000 website visitors to gather 100 results, and a few of those had to be discarded.
+Just like the previous surveys, getting people to respond is very difficult.
+Since the survey didn’t try to be annoying with a popup, it took around two months and ~40 000 website visitors to gather 100 results, and a few of those had to be discarded.

-Hopefully this survey provides some insight.
-We’ll run it again next year with the same questions and see if anything changes.
+We’ll run the survey again next year with the same questions and see if anything changes.
 Thanks for reading!